Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets

 5.1 Trust-Minimized Operation

-Important: This protocol is trust-minimized, not fully trustless.
-However, the 2-of-2 multisig addressing significantly reduces trust requirements by preventing the most common attack vector: selective payment honoring.
+This protocol is trust-minimized, not fully trustless.
+However, the MuSig2 addressing and multi-vault architecture significantly reduce trust requirements by preventing the most common attack vectors.

 Trust Minimization Through:

-The key insight of Bitcoin Deposits is that deposit sizes should match operator reputation value:
+The key insight of Bitcoin Deposits is that deposit sizes should match operator reputation value, enhanced by structural security:

 Anonymous Operators: